Hornet34/Machine-Learning/README.md

 # Machine-Learning

-This repository conatins all the projects related to machine learning
+This repository conatins all the projects related to Machine Learning.